 Trade in a typical veggie burger for this grilled portobello mushroom burger from Foodie Crush.
 Your kids will love that it looks like a regular burger, even though it's a vegetarian recipe packed with healthy vegetables.
 Serve it on a bun or open face on a flatbread pita.

-Make a big batch of this customizable vegetarian fried rice from Gimme Some Oven to add some variety to your usual recipe repertoire.
+Make a big batch of this customizable vegetarian fried rice from Gimme Some Oven to add variety to your usual recipe repertoire.
 Add in any vegetables your kids love to create a fun and flavorful meal any night of the week.

 You can never go wrong with a classic dish of pasta and tomato sauce.
 Whip up a batch of this easy three-ingredient tomato sauce from The Modern Proper to add a little something special to the go-to vegetarian recipe for kids.
 It's made only with ripe tomatoes, olive oil, and salt, so you know exactly what you're feeding your little ones.